seperdan/Home-Lab/README.md

 <img src="17.png" width="70%" height="70%" alt=New Name>

-<b>Next, navigate to Active Directory Users and Computers either through using the Windows search.
+<b>Next, navigate to Active Directory Users and Computers through using the Windows search.
 Then right click on your domain, create a new Organizationl Unit (OU), name it something like "_ADMIN", right click on the new OU to create a new user with your credentials.
 This user will serve as the domain administrator!</b>

 https://github.com/seperdan/Home-Lab/assets/54723844/476cb34b-eb85-4b69-a271-e8cd334ba068